rjurney/netography/README.md

 ### 3. Exploratory Data Analysis

 I can't model what I don't understand.
 In this phase I will explore the data to determine how best to model it.
+See [Exploratory Data Analysis.ipynb](Exploratory Data Analysis.ipynb) for this.
+I examind the data variously and played with it in Graphistry.

 ### 4. Baseline Anomaly Detection Model